Hard Work?

 the earth is satisfied with the fruit of your work.

-14 You cause the grass to grow for the cattle,
+cause the grass to grow for the cattle,

 and plants for people to use,[f]